 The chin implant is positioned securely and accurately into the pocket, or it can be fastened onto the jaw bone and tissue directly.
 Special surgical tape is placed to protect the implant while your face heals.
 The tape is applied to the lower part of the chin along the jaw.
 If you are having a chin reduction, the incisions are done the same way, except with no implant.
 Dr. Palladino will sculpt the jaw bone to a desirable size and contour.

-Approximately six weeks following your chin surgery in El Paso, TX, your chin will finally start to look the way it should and you will be able to see the results.
+Approximately six weeks following your chin surgery, your chin will finally start to look the way it should and you will be able to see the results.
 Remember, it takes time to heal, so you may want to postpone any major social obligations during the recovery phase of your chin surgery.
 Eventually your chin will be stronger and more defined, which will really make a difference in your self-confidence!

 What are the Risks with Chin Implants or Surgery?